chriscadiz/chriscadiz.github.io/_posts/2016-12-19-shorcut-it-out.md

 Of note are the `<intent>` elements, which define the Intents the shortcuts will open.
 You can also add multiple `<intent>` tags to add Intents onto the backstack.

-> Sidenote: Follow the Android [App Shorcuts Design Guidelines][design-guidelines] to maintain consistent design.
+> Sidenote: Follow the Android [App Shortcuts Design Guidelines][design-guidelines] to maintain consistent design.

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>